gnuarmeclipse/gnuarmeclipse.github.io-source/pages/toolchain/install.md

 ```

 * the result should be a folder like `/usr/local/gcc-arm-none-eabi-{{ page.version-id }}`
-* test if the compiler is functional
+* test if the compiler is functional; use the actual install path:

   ```
 $ /usr/local/gcc-arm-none-eabi-4_8-2014q1/bin/arm-none-eabi-gcc --version